CBB752Spring2017/final-project-2-2-team1-team-2-2-1/index.md

 ![image](https://raw.githubusercontent.com/CBB752Spring2017/final-project-2-2-team1-team-2-2-1/master/chr1_zimmervshg38.png)

-The mean coverage for Carl's genome was slightly higher than hg38: 6.7% to 6.0%, respectively.
+The mean coverage per base for Carl's genome was slightly higher than hg38: 6.7% to 6.0%, respectively.

 An intersection between the two sets was performed to identify the average overlap per 50mb of the two sets.